-The Coffeehouse at Resurrection is an outgrowth of the Coffeehouse at Good Shepherd Lutheran Church, which began as a way to provide a social experience for adults with special needs.
-Recently joined by the Coffeehouse at Benson Memorial United Methodist Church, the Coffeehouses are working together to form a bridge between communities, and to give everyone in attendance the opportunity to make friends with people outside their usual social circles.
+The Coffeehouse at Resurrection is an outgrowth of The Coffeehouse at Good Shepherd Lutheran Church, which began as a way to provide a social experience for adults with special needs.
+Recently joined by The Coffeehouse at Garner United Methodist Church, The Coffeehouses are working together to form a bridge between communities, and to give everyone in attendance the opportunity to make friends with people outside their usual social circles.
 It's lots of fun!

 The Coffeehouse is an evening for entertainment, snacks, social interaction, and networking.
-On certain Fridays throughout the year from 7:00–8:30 pm, an empty space is transformed into a coffeehouse ambiance with round tables and soft lighting to create a relaxed atmosphere.
+On certain Fridays throughout the year from 7:00-8:30 pm, an empty space is transformed into a coffeehouse ambiance with round tables and soft lighting to create a relaxed atmosphere.
 December features a shared dinner for all Wake County Coffeehouses at Good Shepherd Lutheran Church.

 The Serving Cup began the Coffeehouse program in October 1997, with the aim of expanding the opportunity for social interaction and fellowship between adults of all abilities.
 Its purpose was to provide an inclusive setting for all, including developmentally disabled adults, to meet and mingle and have fun with the entire community.
 The success of the Coffeehouse led its founders to realize there was a great unmet need among the developmentally disabled participants in the Coffeehouse for some essentials such as social interaction, housing, employment opportunities, and transportation.